RTEMS/rtems-docs/user/installation/project-sandboxing.rst

 :file:`/bd/projects/box-sorter`
   Box Sorter project sandbox.

-:file:`/bd/projects/box-sorter/rtems/4.11.0`
+:file:`/bd/projects/box-sorter/rtems/@rtems-ver-majminrev@`
-  Project prefix for RTEMS 4.11.0 compiler, debuggers, tools and installed Board Support Package (BSP).
+  Project prefix for RTEMS @rtems-ver-majminrev@ compiler, debuggers, tools and installed Board Support Package (BSP).

 A variation is to use the ``--without-rtems`` option with the RSB to not build the BSPs when building the tools and to build RTEMS specifically for each